 Quicksort is not only a popular question in many code interviews – asked by Google, Facebook, and Amazon – but also a practical sorting algorithm that is fast, concise, and readable.
-Because of its beauty, you won’t find many introduction to algorithm classes which don’t discuss the Quicksort algorithm.
+Because of its beauty, you won’t find many introductions to algorithms that don’t discuss the Quicksort algorithm.

 The following Figure shows the Quicksort algorithm in action:

-Create a function q which implements the Quicksort algorithm in a single line of Python code – and thus sorts any argument given as a list of integers.
+q that implements the Quicksort algorithm in a single line of Python code by sorting and returning any argument specified as a list of integers.

 lambda l: q(left) + pivot + q(right) if l else